Is Personal Injury Protection Required In Vermont?

 Personal Injury Protection (PIP) coverage is a type of car insurance that covers medical expenses, lost wages, and other related expenses if you or your passengers are injured in a car accident, regardless of who is at fault.
 PIP coverage is also known as no-fault insurance because it pays out regardless of who caused the accident.

-Read More: Is Personal Injury Protection Required In Maine?
+Read More: Is Personal Injury Protection Required In Maryland?

 In Vermont, PIP coverage is optional, but it is strongly recommended.
 If you do not have PIP coverage and you are injured in a car accident, you may have to pay for your medical bills and other related expenses out of pocket.